Our group hosts computer scientists, geoscientists, a mathematician, a physicist. We work with many interdisciplinary collaborators.

-Our research is at an intersection of data science and evolutionary palaeontology.
-We focus on global scale analysis of biospheric change, evolutionary processes, reconstructing past climates and environmental change.
+Our main funded projects currently focus on global scale analysis of biospheric change, evolutionary processes, reconstructing past climates and environmental change.
 In data science our primary focus is on methods for handling concept drift, and reasoning with evolving data.
 We are also concerned how to make robust, transparent and interpretable models in general.

 Data science for understanding evolutionary processes and how life works in general using data of the global fossil record, present day animal communities, climate, vegetation and environemnt models and sensory observations.
 Research directions include analysis of macroevolutionary processes, large scale reconstruction of paleoclimate, understanding evolution of faunal communities and contexts of human evolution, and providing quantitative insights for mitigating climate change.